agoodloe/LDunnDistributedTM/ContinuousConsistency.md

 to the users of the system as a single coherent computer" [@TanenbaumSteen07].
 This can be understood as the requirement that all nodes present a *mutually-consistent* view of the world, e.g. the state of a globally-maintained database, to system clients.

-When strong consistency is enforced, clients cannot tell whether they are all interacting with a single central computer, or a complex system of independent computers that cooperate by sending messages over a network.
+When *strong consistency* is enforced, clients cannot tell whether they are all interacting with a single central computer, or a complex system of independent computers acting in tandem.
 This abstraction shields clients and application developers from complexity and makes it simpler to reason about system behavior.
 For example, if a client modifies a data structure by submitting a write request to one system node, a strongly consistent system must ensure that other nodes reflect the update as well.
-Otherwise, if different nodes could reflect inconsistent values, the abstraction of a shared world would be broken and safety requirements may be violated.
-A few examples of the perils of
+If some nodes were to reflect the update while others did not, the abstraction of a shared world would be broken, the clients' mental model of the system can become invalid, and safety requirements may be violated.
+A few examples of the perils of inconsistency:
-inconsistency:

 - A bank client would be unhappy if deposits that appear in their account online are not reflected when they check their balance at an ATM, or if they disappear after refreshing the webpage.

-- Air traffic controllers cannot safely coordinate the movement of air vehicles if they are presented with inconsistent or out-of-date information about their position and velocity.
+- Air traffic controllers cannot safely coordinate the movement of aircraft if they are presented with conflicting or out-of-date information about their positions and velocities.

-- Potentially dangerous misunderstandings can arise in a group message application if messages appear in different orders to different clients.
+- Potentially dangerous misunderstandings can arise in a group messaging application if messages appear in different orders to different clients.

 - Resource-tracking systems cannot be trusted if they do not reflect the true information about the availability and location of resources.

-What exactly constitutes system consistency?
+What exactly constitutes consistency?
 There are different consistency models, and the most appropriate model for an application depends on the semantics it expects, which must be weighed against other requirements.
 All other things being equal, one wants to have as much consistency as possible.
+Below, we shall see that \textrm{na\"ive}
-As will be elaborated on throughout this document, \textrm{na\"ive} notions of system coherence are brittle in the sense that they generally cannot be guaranteed for theoretical and practical reasons; that is, unless one is willing to pay with significant performance penalties, including applications that fail to respond to users under some conditions.
+notions of system coherence are brittle in the sense that they generally cannot be guaranteed for theoretical and practical reasons;
+that is, unless one is willing to pay with significant performance penalties, including applications that fail to respond to users under some conditions.
 Therefore, real-world applications must tolerate weaker notions of consistency.
 This makes applications more difficult to reason about, as their behavior may depend on uncontrollable factors in the environment.
 As fewer behaviors can be ruled out, it becomes more difficult to ensure the system maintains safety-related constraints.

 The difficulty of enforcing strong consistency is that it requires system nodes to coordinate by exchanging information.
-Absence of a common memory implies that inter-process communication takes place over the network (whereas processes running on the same machine can write data to a common memory location).
+Absence of a common memory implies that inter-process communication takes place over the network (whereas processes on the same machine have the option to share data by writing it to a common memory location).
 A foundational assumption of distributed systems, and an especially apt one in the context of disaster response scenarios, is that the network is less than perfectly reliable.
 Message delivery is not instantaneous, and delivery times may be unpredictable.
 The network may be allowed to silently drop network packets, reorder them, or deliver them several times.
-In some cases the network may even act like a malicious adversary (though we will not consider this scenario in this document).
+In the case of *Byzantine faults* (CITE) the network may even act like a malicious adversary (though we will not consider this scenario in this document).
 Imperfections in communications represent obstructions to system consistency and make it challenging to enforce safety requirements.

 We shall now make this discussion more precise by introducing formal definitions.